Meet our Governors

 1 Staff Governor - ex-officio- Mr R Marshall (Headteacher)

-4 Parent Governors – elected by parents -Mrs Kemp, Dr Holland, Mr Dainty and Dr Henderson
+4 Parent Governors – elected by parents - Mr Dainty, Dr Henderson, and Mr Boulger

-7 Co-opted Governors – appointed by the governing body for skills required to contribute to the effective governance and success of the school - Mr Goddard, Mr Baptiste, Mrs Stone, Mrs Pisarski and Mr Yates.
+7 Co-opted Governors – appointed by the governing body for skills required to contribute to the effective governance and success of the school - Mr Goddard, Mr Baptiste, Mrs Stone, Mrs Pisarski and Mrs Trzcinski.

 Interested in becoming a governor?

-If you are interested in becoming a governor at Oak Cottage or would like to know more about the role, please contact Mrs Bullivant in the school office.
+If you are interested in becoming a governor at Oak Cottage or would like to know more about the role, please contact the school office.
 Please find eligibility/disqualification information below and Governors Code of Conduct.

 Appointments are carried out in accordance with the governing body's instrument of governance.